Subsidiary Books of Account

 Types of Subsidiary Books

-- Cash Book – A cash book is a book of prime entry which records all transactions made by a business in both cash and a bank instrument.
+1. Cash Book – A cash book is a book of prime entry that records all transactions made by a business in both cash and a bank instrument.

 2. Purchase Book – A purchase book is one of the special purpose books where all the credit purchases are recorded by a business.